Why Luna Modeler

 Supported platforms: PostgreSQL, Oracle, SQL Server, MySQL, MariaDB, and SQLite.

-Built and maintained by a team with decades of database experience
+Built by a team with decades of database experience

-The team behind Luna Modeler also develops Moon Modeler (for MongoDB and other NoSQL databases) and other modeling tools — a signal that database modeling is the core business, not a side project.
+- The same team builds Moon Modeler for MongoDB and NoSQL — modeling is the core business, not a side project.

 A data model is more than an ER diagram